Great for Beginner Instructors

 - No community forum builder.

 - No engagement course features like quizzes, course learning compliance, or certifications.

 Podia is the go-to online course platform for internet marketers.
 Similar to Teachable, it’s more suited for a business owner who needs a platform to sell online courses, digital downloads, and memberships and who will establish their online branding presence elsewhere.

 Teachery is one of the newest additions to this list, and it’s worth including.
 It’s perfect for beginner course creators who want to create an online course and sell courses with zero transaction fees.

 The platform has a fantastic tutorial that helps new instructors get started with ease.
 Instead of focusing on design and secondary functionalities, Teachery is focused on helping you get started quickly and start selling.

 Where it shines is its simplicity.
-They offer two templates for you to create an online course, have an easy to use course builder, you can build landing pages and sales pages, and you have standard e-commerce capabilities.
+They offer two templates for you to create an online course, have an easy-to-use course builder, you can build landing pages and sales pages, and you have standard e-commerce capabilities.

-Teachery’s pricing plans come in at a flat cost of $49 per month.
+Teachery’s pricing plans come at a flat cost of $49 per month.
 Or you can save with their yearly plan of $470 per year.
 The best part is you don’t get any feature limitations on either a monthly or annual plan.